wtistang/2024-TechXchange-Labs/1157-Liberty-Enterprise-Deployment-VMs/README.md

 ### 5.1 Test the two example applications used in the lab

-In this section, you will test the two applications that are deployed in the collective.
+In this section, you test the two applications that are deployed in the collective.

 **Test the PlantsByWebSphere application:**